axtonao/aoxiang-acad/_pages/about.md

 </div>

 # 🔥 News

+- *2025.05*: &nbsp;I was selected for the Tencent Rhino-Bird Science Talent Program for High School Students.

 - *2025.04*: &nbsp;I participated in <a href="http://china3dv.csig.org.cn/2025/">China3DV2025</a>, which was my first time to attend an academic conference <a href="images/news/China3DV2025.png">as a volunteer</a>.